All you need to know about how to deal with personal information

 If you need further support

-If you still have queries that the above information or your Data Lead can’t answer – or if you have any feedback on this content or suggestions for what other information you’d like to see here – then please contact us: email@example.com
+If you have queries that the above information doesn’t help with, you can speak to the Data Protection Lead for your area (you can find these by searching on Sharepoint).
+If they can’t help – or if you have any feedback on this content or suggestions for what other information you’d like to see here – then please contact us: firstname.lastname@example.org